WardVer/GET-CAMERAS-3D-DEMO/README.md

 Here you can adjust the sliders H (Hue), S (Saturation), and V (Value) until only your desired object is visible on the bottom images.

 From here on out the program will calculate the 3D location from the images.
+THE 3D Location has the top left square as origin point and also uses the pattern as base for x, y and z axis.
+The pattern is not required anymore after the image within the calibration phase has been taken.